Full or Overflowing Cesspit?

 If you need specialist advice, call us today on 01622 919012 to speak to one of our friendly team members.

-The only way to dispose of the wastewater and sewage in your cesspit is by hiring a licensed sewage contractor to remove this, such as Kent Drainage.
+The only way to dispose of the wastewater and sewage in your cesspit is by hiring a licensed sewage contractor to remove this, such as KD Drainage.

 With our expertise on all sewage systems, we can offer you a cost-efficient solution to emptying your cesspit.